hheinzer/advent-of-code-python/README.md

 # Advent of Code

-This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, all written in Python.
-For 2024, I also tried some Zig.
+This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, mostly written in Python.

 Run any of the puzzles with: